Back to top

 The tax return fee structure is based on the meeting time with your CPA or tax preparer, forms prepared, a processing fee, and, if required, additional accounting time.
 All tax return fees are due upon receipt of the return.
 Fees not paid at the time of pickup, will be assessed 1.5% interest (monthly) on the balance due.
 Accounts that are not paid in full within 6 months will be forwarded to our collection agency and may affect your credit report.
 We do accept Visa, MasterCard, and Discover cards for payment.

-Beginning in 2021, your bill will include a charge for the time spent meeting with your tax preparer.
+Your bill will include a charge for the time spent meeting with your tax preparer.
 In a majority of cases, a sit down meeting is not required in order for us to efficiently complete your tax return.
 If you have specific issues that you need to discuss that are outside of the normal return preparation, we do encourage you to schedule an appointment.
-Our billing rates for meetings for 2021 are as follows: $187 per hour from January through April and August through October.
-We offer a reduced hourly rate for “off season” months.
-The billing rate for meetings from May through July and November and December is $140 per hour.
+Our billing rates for meetings are based on current hourly rates.We charge 100% of the hourly rate January through April and August through October but we offer a reduced hourly rate for “off season” months.
+The billing rate for meetings from May through July and November and December is 75% of the current hourly rate.
+Please contact our office directly for current hourly billing rates.

 The best way to minimize your billing is to provide our office with accurate books and information to minimize the accounting fees assessed and to use our firm portal to submit information or pick up your information at the time you pick up your return.